-The Nora's restoration provision consists primarily of costs associated with reclamation and closure activities for the Nora plant.
-Due to the minimal site disturbance at Berta no restoration provision has been made as at March 31, 2017.
+Nora's restoration provision consists primarily of costs associated with reclamation and closure activities for the Nora plant.
 These activities include costs for disposition of chemical materials, earthworks, and the dismantling and demolition of structures.
-In calculating the present value of the restoration provisions as at March 31, 2017, management used a risk-free rate of 2.35% and an inflation rate of 2.0%.
-The undiscounted cash flows, before inflation adjustments, estimated to settle the restoration provisions approximate the discounted cash flows.
+In calculating the present value of the restoration provisions as at June 30, 2017, management used a risk-free rate of 2.35% and an inflation rate of 2.0%.
+The undiscounted cash flows, before inflation adjustments, estimated to settle the restoration provisions are approximately equal to the discounted cash flows.
 Due to the nature of closure plans, cash expenditures are expected to occur over a significant period of time with the majority of the expenditures expected to occur in seven to eight years.